davidcarboni/restolino/README.md

  worked.
 The best thing about using Restolino was nobody talked about Restolino - it stayed out of the way and never became the conversation.~~

-**We strongly discourage the use of Restolino for any production application.** Restolino is in the process of being depricated and removed from our tech stack due to:
+Restolino is in the process of being depricated and removed from our tech stack.
+We strongly discourage the use of Restolino for any production application due to a range of performance issues
- - Lack of support.
- - Missing / unsupported features standard to most web frameworks.
- - Performance issues.

 #### Is it fast/secure/productionised?